Haven't heard anything for 2017 yet! (2-16-17) the MN AMTA took over from ABMP on emailing out status of where the bill is at.

 A couple of years ago the fight was down to who owned or who might include moxibustion therapy!
 Moxibustion is an ancient practice introduced to the Chinese by the Mongols about a gazillion years ago (ancient heat therapy on the plains), who would twist up a rope of the weed mugwort and burn it to create heat close to the skin for certain ailments.
 It's a smoky, wonderful scent, lots of fun and feels really good.
 I can't remember what the arguments were about exactly, but anyway...
 The fight to get a state board of professional regulation going for massage & bodywork has been a long one, more than 20 years.

-Shiatsu only came to the states in the early 1970s.
+Shiatsu only came to the states in the early 1970s in a popular way.
 Swedish had already been the standard therapeutic practice for more than a 100 years.
 Students learned under Swedish masters.
 In the 1970s the heart of the country was enjoying Swedish, while places like New York, Florida and California were just being introduced to shiatsu.

 Over the years many of the states that rushed to develop boards of professional regulation for massage never factored in definition for Oriental/Asian styles, which include some of the most important styles, Tui Na from China, shiatsu from Japan, Ayurvedic massage from India, Thai massage and the varied Pacific Island forms of bodywork including Hawaii's Lomi-lomi - catch the wave.
 Not enough people really knew that much about these master-student lineages.